piotrmurach/tty-box/README.md

 ### 2.2 position

-By default, a box will be positioned in the top left corner of the terminal emulator.
-Use `:top` and `:left` keyword arguments to change this:
+By default, a box will not be positioned.
+To position your box absolutely within a terminal window use `:top` and `:left` keyword arguments:

 ```ruby
 TTY::Box.frame(top: 5, left: 10)
 ```

+This will place box 10 columns to the right and 5 lines down counting from the top left corner.

 If you wish to center your box within the terminal window then consider using [tty-screen](https://github.com/piotrmurach/tty-screen) for gathering terminal screen size information.